 This bill establishes a prohibition on the Iowa Department of Transportation (DOT) and the state transportation commission from seeking an interstate road designation for a specific segment of highway, namely the controlled-access facility designated as state highway 5 and United States highway 65, between interstate 35 and interstate 80.
 This prohibition is contingent upon the U.S. government providing an exemption from federal regulations concerning vehicle weight and size for that segment.
-Additionally, the bill allows for implements of husbandry to continue operating on this segment if they were authorized to do so before it becomes part of the interstate road system, until an alternative route is developed.
+Additionally, the bill allows for implements of husbandry to continue operating on this segment until an alternative route is developed, provided they were authorized to do so before the segment's designation as part of the interstate road system.

 Statutes affected: